School of Education 2014 Spring Commencement

 - Students receiving teaching certificates are considered alumni/ae of the School of Education and are welcome at our ceremony.
 We hope you will attend!

-- Regarding any exceptions or extenuating circumstances for undergraduate and masters students, please contact your program chair or the teacher education director with requests.
+- Regarding any exceptions or extenuating circumstances for undergraduate, masters, and doctoral students, please contact your program chair or the teacher education director with requests.

 - Diplomas for bachelor's and master's degree recipients will be mailed between two and three months after the graduation date to the address on file with the Diploma Department.
-Doctor of philosophy diplomas are distributed at the University-wide Winter Commencement (Fall Term) and at the University Graduate Exercises (Winter Term).
+Doctor of Philosophy diplomas are distributed at the University-wide Winter Commencement and at the University Graduate Exercises.
 More information is available at www.umich.edu/~regoff/diplomas.html

 - Graduates and their families may be interested in Photo Services' diploma frame and plaque service.
 Details are available at www.umich.edu/~photos/